fcgouveia/getDGPemails/README.md

 # Troubleshooting

 ChromeDriver Issues: Ensure ChromeDriver is compatible with your version of Google Chrome.
-Encoding Errors: Make sure all files are encoded in UTF-8 to avoid encoding-related issues.
+Encoding Errors: Ensure all files are encoded in UTF-8 to avoid encoding-related issues.
 Element Not Found: If elements are not found, verify that the webpage structure has not changed or adjust the selectors.

 # License